machellerogden/shellspec/README.md

     unless?: string[] | string;

     /**
-     * Indicate when or not argument is required.
+     * Indicate when argument always required.
+Use `with` or `without` instead
+     * if contextual conditions apply.
      */
     required?: boolean;